Cameron-D/openpose-ptz-control/README.md

 ## Tested cameras:

 * BirdDog P200 using [`ffmpeg` with NDI support](https://framagit.org/tytan652/ffmpeg-ndi-patch/) to feed a v4l2 loopback device on Ubuntu.
-[Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module, is used to toggle automatic control on/off.
-It's setup and run in Docker for tidiness sake.
 NDI testing is ongoing.

 * Vaddio ConferenceSHOT 10 running newest firmware with VISCA IP support

+MQTT is supported to control automatic control on/off.
+This can be done with [Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module.

 It tracks the middle of all people it finds, so it probably won't do much if there are several people visible.